KON996/Sky-CMWRN/README.md

 # Sky-CMWRN

-Enhancing Fine-Grained Weather Intensity Recognition through a Cascaded Sky Perception and Multi-Task Weather Recognition Framework
+It includes the datasets and models mentioned in 《Enhancing Fine-Grained Weather Intensity Recognition through a Cascaded Sky Perception and Multi-Task Weather Recognition Framework》.

-It includes the datasets and models mentioned in the article.

 1.WCID
 To address the shortcomings of traditional weather classification data in meteorological intensity representation and weather coexistence, this study constructs the WCID.